PlasmaFAIR/Fortran-git-version/README.md

 ===================

-A Fortran module plus helper Makefile and CMake module for capturing the git version of your project into your application or library.
+A Fortran module plus helper Makefile and CMake module for capturing the git version of your project in your application or library.

 The implementation is split out into a Fortran submodule in order to avoid re-compilation cascades from `use` of the parent module.